 Nearest Town: Norge

 Conveniently located off I-64 east of Richmond, York River State Park presents around 20 miles of trail open to bicyclers.
-Most of the paths are natural surface but don’t let that deter you, since the park trails are generally not steep.
+Most of the paths are natural surface, but don’t let that deter you — the park trails are generally not steep.
 Consider starting on the Backbone Trail, a mostly level track that links to other park paths.
-The Backbone Trail alone makes a 5-mile there and back, but it is easy to increase your mileage.
+The Backbone Trail alone makes a five-mile there and back, but it is easy to increase your mileage.
 I recommend adding a short loop including the Whitetail Trail and the Dogwood Lane Trail.
 There are also specific trails dedicated to mountain biking only in addition to the above trails.

 Nearest Town: Radford

-Radford is located on the big and famous New River.
+Radford is located on the big and famous New River, where you'll find the Riverway Trail.
 Start your ride at Bisset Park, where bikes are available for rent from Tangent Outfitters.
 Following the trail upriver, you will leave Bisset Park, making your way on the paved path to Veterans Park and Dudley’s Landing, a wildlife viewing area.
-Trace a bend in the river and this segment ends after 2 miles.
-Backtrack two miles to Bisset Park then follow the paved path up Connellys Run.
+Trace a bend in the river and this segment ends after two miles.
+Backtrack to Bisset Park, then follow the paved path up Connellys Run.
 The trail tunnels under West Main Street to enter Wildwood Park.
-Roam through the greenspace bridging Connellys Run and onward to Wadsworth Street for 3 more miles of out and back bicycling.
+Roam through the greenspace bridging Connellys Run and onward to Wadsworth Street for three more miles of out and back bicycling.

 Belle Isle State Park